astralfrontier/astralfrontier.org-OLD/src/blog/2016-03-24-deconstructing-doc-smith.md

 * One or more human characters from Earth are embarking on some voyage.
 * The launch of a spaceship or starship.
 This is either a prototype (LENS, SKY, GP) or a passenger ship (TP, IPC).
 * An attack on the ship from superior but initially unidentified enemies (LENS, TP, IPC).
 * A rescue effort in space, directly involving the protagonist and his love interest.
 In most cases (LENS, SKY, TP, IPC), he is rescuing her.
-Sometimes it goes the other way too (LENS).
+Sometimes it goes the other way (LENS).
 * An engineering effort in which the protagonist builds, fixes, or creates something new to solve a problem (SKY, TP, IPC, GP, MOS).
 * A significant advance in the technology level, in preparation for a space battle against a hostile alien force who are initially superior.
 * The reverse engineering or deduction of someone else's technology from seeing it in action.
-* A single type of activity (escape, infiltration, etc.) performed repeatedly by the protagonist at different scales.
+* A single type of activity (escape, infiltration, etc.) performed repeatedly by the protagonist at different scales or involving different antagonists.
 * The creation of an interstellar defense agency or society, with the protagonist and his supporting cast as the head figures.
 Often, this new institution will be done without consulting existing authorities to which the protagonist is theoretically beholden.
 * A decisive and disastrous outcome for the antagonist's base of operations, resulting in their surrender or destruction.